 “I was given PeP medicine,

-PeP (Post Exposure Prophylaxis) are retro-viral medicines (ART) administered only in cases of emergency but should be taken before lapsing of 72 hours of a possible exposure to HIV.
-For people with a continued risk of exposure, PrEP (Pr-Exposure Prophylaxis) should be discussed with a health officer, and it is taken in higher and more frequent doses for it to block an infection. – hiv.gov
+PeP (Post Exposure Prophylaxis) is retroviral medicines (ART) administered only in cases of emergency but should be taken before lapsing of 72 hours of possible exposure to HIV.
+For people with a continued risk of exposure, PrEP (Pre-Exposure Prophylaxis) should be discussed with a health officer, and it is taken in higher and more frequent doses for it to block infection. (www.hiv.gov)

 “What about the HIV tests, how did it go?”